 The Insolvency Service may investigate your company (or you personally as a director of your company) if it’s involved in insolvency proceedings or if there’s been a complaint.

 If they think you haven’t followed your legal responsibilities as a director, they’ll tell you in writing:

-- what they think you have done that makes you unfit to be a director
+- what they think you’ve done that makes you unfit to be a director

 - they intend to start the disqualification process

 - wait for the Insolvency Service to take you to court to disqualify you - you can defend the case in court if you disagree with the Insolvency Service